corda/corda/docs/source/getting-set-up.rst

 1. From the cordapp-tutorial folder, deploy the nodes by running ``gradlew deployNodes``
 2. Start the nodes by running ``call kotlin-source/build/nodes/runnodes.bat``
 3. Wait until all the terminal windows display either "Webserver started up in XX.X sec" or "Node for "NodeC" started up and registered in XX.XX sec"
-4. Test the CorDapp is running correctly by visiting the frontend at http://localhost:10007/web/example/
+4. Test the CorDapp is running correctly by visiting the front end at http://localhost:10007/web/example/

 Run from IntelliJ
 """""""""""""""""
 1. Open IntelliJ Community Edition
-2. On the splash screen, click "Open" and select the cordapp-template folder
+2. On the splash screen, click "Open" (do NOT click "Import Project") and select the cordapp-template folder
 3. Once the project is open, click "File > Project Structure".
 Under "Project SDK:", set the project SDK by clicking "New...", clicking "JDK", and navigating to C:\Program Files\Java\jdk1.8.0_XXX (where "XXX" is the latest minor version number).
 Click "OK".
 4. Click "View > Tool Windows > Event Log", and click "Import Gradle project", then "OK".
 Wait, and click "OK" again when the "Gradle Project Data To Import" window appears
 5. Wait for indexing to finish (a progress bar will display at the bottom-right of the IntelliJ window until indexing is complete)
 6. At the top-right of the screen, to the left of the green "play" arrow, you should see a dropdown.
 In that dropdown, select "Run Example Cordapp - Kotlin" and click the green "play" arrow.
 7. Wait until the run windows displays the message "Webserver started up in XX.X sec"
-8. Test the CorDapp is running correctly by visiting the frontend at http://localhost:10007/web/example/
+8. Test the CorDapp is running correctly by visiting the front end at http://localhost:10007/web/example/

 Mac
 ~~~